mattmontefusco/Digital-Forensics-Report/README.md

 # Digital-Forensics-Report
-This report presents the findings of the forensic examination conducted on digital evidence provided for two related incidents
+This report presents the findings of the forensic examination conducted on digital evidence provided for two related incidents.
 This report presents the findings of the forensic examination conducted on digital evidence provided for two related incidents.
 The examination was requested by Monterey PD, California, to determine the presence of unusual content on the hard drive of a desktop computer and to